burrsutter/docker_mysql_tutorial/readme.md

 #### Create a Dockerfile that sets up Wildfly connected to MySQL with a custom application

 5.  `mkdir /c/Users/Burr/docker_projects/mysqlapp`

-Replace "Burr" with your user name.
-Remember boot2docker 1.3 and higher have VirtualBox Guest Additions preconfigured to map the Linux /c/Users/ to c:\Users
+    > Replace "Burr" with your user name.
+Remember boot2docker 1.3 and higher have VirtualBox Guest Additions preconfigured to map the Linux `/c/Users/` to `c:\Users`

 6. step 6
+    blah, blah